-Data presented in Figure 2 were additionally confirmed by a co-expression of HA-tagged SLC35A2 or SLC35A3 with the combination that resulted in the highest relative luminescence, namely SLC35A2-LgBiT + SmBiT-SLC35A3.
+Data presented in Figure 2 were additionally confirmed by the co-expression of HA-tagged SLC35A2 or SLC35A3 with the combination that resulted in the highest relative luminescence, namely SLC35A2-LgBiT + SmBiT-SLC35A3.
 Varying amounts of the plasmids encoding HA-tagged NST variants were used for co-transfection.
 This resulted in a statistically significant, dose-dependent decrease in RLU values (Figure 3).
-Specific and dose-dependent disruption of the interaction between SLC35A2-LgBiT and SmBiT-SLC35A3 by simultaneous co-expression of HA-tagged NST variants is shown in Table 2.
+Specific and dose-dependent disruption of the interaction between SLC35A2-LgBiT and SmBiT-SLC35A3 by the simultaneous co-expression of HA-tagged NST variants is shown in Table 2.

-The most encountered problem associated with the here presented method is the poor efficiency of transfection.
-To verify, whether this is the cause of suboptimal results, include positive control in all experiments.
-The positive control we employed to obtain the data here presented consists of the two interacting fusion proteins: cAPM-dependent protein kinase catalytic subunit alpha (PRKACA) fused with the smaller fragment and cAPM-dependent protein kinase type II-alpha regulatory subunit (PRKAR2A) fused with the larger fragment.
+The most common problem associated with the method presented here is the poor efficiency of transfection.
+To verify whether this is the cause of suboptimal results, include positive control in all experiments.
+The positive control we employed to obtain the data presented here consists of the two interacting fusion proteins: cAPM-dependent protein kinase catalytic subunit alpha (PRKACA) fused with the smaller fragment and cAPM-dependent protein kinase type II-alpha regulatory subunit (PRKAR2A) fused with the larger fragment.
 In our hands, the corresponding RLU value reached ~6 x 105.
-A significant (2-3 orders of magnitude) drop in this number might be indicative of suboptimal efficiency of the performed transfection.
-In such case we recommend checking on the well-being of the cultured cells and making sure that the appropriate number of cells is being plated for transfection.
+A significant (2-3 orders of magnitude) drop in this number might be indicative of the suboptimal efficiency of the performed transfection.
+In such a case we recommend checking on the well-being of the cultured cells and making sure that the appropriate number of cells is being plated for transfection.

 FIGURE AND TABLE LEGENDS: